 “BABICM council is formed of volunteers from the membership.
 Members can apply to be on council as vacancies become available at the AGM each year (which is held at the summer conference).
 Members are voted in for 6 years and continue as volunteers.
 There is a minimum number of 12 council members at any one time.

-BABICM council meets 6 times per year, 5 face to face in London and 1 webinar.
-Council members are required to attend meetings regularly and should 3 meetings be missed in a row they are asked to step down.
+BABICM council meets 6 times per year, 2 face to face and 4 webinar.
+Council members are required to attend meetings regularly and should 2 meetings be missed over the 12 months they are asked to step down.
 The council works to support BABICM’s aims and to act as representatives of the membership.”

 Would you like to raise a topic at one of our Council Meetings?